 Oh, the stress of it all!
-On Friday evening, May 4, 2018, the BC Balance and Dizziness website started acting strangely.
+On Friday evening, May 4, 2018, the Balance & Dizziness Canada website started acting strangely.

 The first sign was an "Error 500: Internal Server Error" message that kept bringing down the website, making it inaccessible every few minutes.
-As the Webmaster for BC Balance and Dizziness, this was something I couldn't ignore!
+As the Webmaster for Balance & Dizziness Canada, this was something I couldn't ignore!

 Here is what people were seeing instead of our website!